PdotG/Legal-Assistant-RAG/README.md

 ## Project Overview

 The Legal Assistant RAG project aims to streamline legal workflows by providing tools for document processing, case monitoring, and client documentation.
-The application leverages modern web technologies like Angular or Tailwind to deliver a responsive and intuitive user experience, ensuring legal practitioners can focus on their core tasks without being bogged down by administrative overhead.
+This application implements a **Retrieval Augmented Generation (RAG)** approach, utilizing legal PDF documents to provide users with contextually relevant information and assistance.
+By leveraging modern web technologies like Angular and Tailwind, Legal Assistant RAG delivers a responsive and intuitive user experience, ensuring legal practitioners can focus on their core tasks understanding complex legal texts and effectively performing their work—without being bogged down by administrative overhead.
+This means the system can analyze uploaded PDF laws and provide insights, summaries, and answers to queries based on the content of those documents, directly aiding in legal research and analysis.

 ## Features